djhackersdev/ddr-mame/README.md

 ## Why?
 The emulation support for Konami's System 573 (Digital) hardware has reached important milestones making it a viable solution to play the old DDR games on standard PC hardware.
-The original hardware is still around, but is showing it's age, it gets more and more difficult to acquire them and it is not suited for cabinet types that do not have the old style DDR cabinet wiring.
+The original hardware is still around, but is showing its age, it gets more difficult to acquire and is not suited for cabinet types that do not have the old style DDR cabinet wiring.

 The goal of this project is to provide a software solution and infrastructure to develop and maintain it for the purpose of running it on different hardware types with standard PC hardware.